BE A HERO

 HELP FIGHT FIRES

-Your donation can drive groundbreaking research, offer animal-assisted therapy, deliver creative therapy toolkits to children in hospitals, and provide essential financial grants to families navigating life with FIRES (and NORSE).
+Your donation can drive ground breaking research and awareness, offer animal-assisted therapy, deliver creative therapy toolkits to children in hospitals, and provide essential financial grants to families navigating life with FIRES (and NORSE).

 Every contribution matters.
 Whether it's a one-time gift or ongoing support, you're helping us bring hope, care, and progress to those who need it most.